 UPDATE (April 2, 2020): According to The Advocate, Ed Orgeron filed for divorce in East Baton Rouge Parish Family Court back on February 26.
 The petition states that he and wife Kelly “have lived separate and apart without reconciliation since that date.”

-News of their divorce comes after a 23-year marriage that revealed the couple’s character and determination, even in the face of overwhelming adversity.
+News of their divorce comes after 23 years of marriage that revealed the couple’s character and determination, even in the face of overwhelming adversity.

 The following article was originally published March 27, 2020.
 It was updated following news of the Orgeron’s divorce.